RecordPlayerAdvice.comUpdated May 2026

 The ceramic cartridges in cheap players lack the compliance of proper magnetic cartridges.
 They're harsh on high frequencies and unkind to groove walls.
 The built-in speakers vibrate the deck while it plays, adding feedback and resonance.
 And they sound terrible anyway.

 A "vintage-style" £50 player will cost you more in damaged records than the £70 you saved compared to a proper turntable.
-I've read too many forum posts from people who learned this the hard way.
+Reddit's r/vinyl is full of posts from people who learned this the hard way.
 Don't join them.
+Our Crosley vs Audio-Technica comparison explains exactly why these cheap players damage vinyl.

 Complete Budget Setup